 The Wild Offering Oracle card deck is whimsical, charming and beautifully illustrated.
 It consists of 52 cards that offer inspiration to help users “let go and let God” on their way to a more expansive and abundant life.
 One side of the cards has a chimerical image of the elephant deity Ganesha, while the other sides are filled with enlightened and uplifting phrases framed with colorful floral bouquets of wildflowers, birds, and butterflies.

 Each card addresses relatable situations from Finances to Aging to Calmness to Divine Timing to Gratitude to Regrets and many more with a comment or invocation that are self-explanatory so no guidebook is offered.
 These phrases encourage you to offer your pain around this situation to the Divine and to call in Divine Will for the highest outcome.
-This deck can be used in a variety of ways: as an oracle where the Divine guides you to a specific card; to carry or put on an altar as a reminder to reflect on a specific issue; or in any other way you are drawn to use it.
+There are several ways to use this deck, Divine guidance from a specific card, reflection on a specific issue, or any way that resonates with you.

 The Divine Feminine Oracle Cards

 The Divine Feminine Oracle deck comes with 53 cards and a guidebook.
 These cards are artistically stunning with the outer side being red with an oracle opening — throughout the deck, you’ll see the color red – it’s the thread that connects all the cards in the legacy of love they each represent.
 The other side of the oracle cards features 53 real or enlightened Priestesses, holy ladies, saints, mystics, poets, gender rebels, cross-dressers, trailblazers, and holy troublemakers form various races, cultures, and locations.
 All of them represent both divine beings and the human women who sought to evince and personify them.